hackethereum/hackethereum/README.md

 If we hit certain funding goals we will have the scope to take the project further.

 - **10 eth** - If we raise just 10 eth we will commit to a hack autopsy blog post.
-- **100 eth** - Following the hack We will post a series of vague and incomprehensible technical details to our blog and reddit to initially reassure holders before eventually staging a sincere apology and farewell.
+- **100 eth** - Following the hack we will post a series of vague and incomprehensible technical details to our blog and reddit to initially reassure holders before eventually staging a sincere apology and farewell.
 - **300 eth** - While we can't guarantee the level of mainstream media furore we will ensure that the team create an interactive bubble of pandemonium and confusion on social media that will enhance the authenticity of the hacked experience for those involved.
 - **500 eth** - We will be inviting holders of **HacKoin** to participate in specific online community outrage events that will be captured and archived for posterity.
 - **1000 eth** - The Hackethereum team will coordinate white-hat hacking efforts in an attempt to partially gain control over some of the funds before the ICO account is completely drained.
 Blogs and tweets will be posted during the efforts to keep holders informed.